thubZai/thubZai.github.io/_pages/about.md

 📖Understanding Deep Learning by Simon Prince and Machine Learning Specialization by Stanford.
 📰Newsletters like The Batch (Deeplearning.AI) and TL;DR AI.
 🎥Channels like DeeplearningAI, Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI and many more.
-🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Yann LeCun, Lex Fridman and so many moree!
+🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Ilya Sutskever, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**
 📚Books(have read and recommended!): Eat That Frog, The Alchemist, Ikigai, Brave New World, Fahrenheit 451.